easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_LAUNCH_SUCCESS.md

 ## Success! 🎉

-Your professional Q-IDE is ready to build amazing iOS + Android applications!
+Your professional Top Dog is ready to build amazing iOS + Android applications!

 **Ready to start?**

-👉 Tell Q-IDE: *"I want to make an app for both android and apple products"*
+👉 Tell Top Dog: *"I want to make an app for both android and apple products"*

 Then watch the magic happen! ✨